 Eve’s articles on social activists have appeared in the magazines Tricycle, Shambhala Sun, and Tikkun.
 Her collection of Zen koans for modern Zen practitioners in collaboration with Roshi Wendy Egyoku Nakao, The Book of Householder Koans: Waking Up In the Land of Attachments, came out in February 2020.

 Hunt for the Lynx, the first in her fantasy trilogy, The Dogs of the Kiskadee Hills, was published in 2016.

 “When I was a young girl my dream was to be a hermit, live alone, and write serious literature.
 That’s not how things turned out.
 I got involved with people.
 I got involved in the world.
 Two things matter to me right now: the creative spark and the aliveness of personal connection.
-In some way, they both come down to the same thing.”Make A Donation Donate To Immigrant Families
+In some way, they both come down to the same thing.”Make a Donation to My Blog Donate To Immigrant Families

 You can also send a check to: Eve Marko, POB 174, Montague, MA 01351.
 Please write on the memo line whether this is in support or immigrant families or of my blog.
 Thank you.